 Mollies and angelfish are among the most prevalent fish raised by fish keepers.
 However, when introducing one of those species to your tank, you may wonder whether or not angelfish and mollies get along.
-Well, there is no better way to know rather than observing what happened to others.
+Well, there is no better way to know than observing what happened to others.

 Mollies do get along with angelfish since they are relatively calm and peaceful fish.
 They also thrive in the same water conditions as angelfish and may stand against them when the angelfish present aggressive behavior.
 In case the mollies show aggression themselves, try adding a few females to the tank.

 Raising mollies, along with angelfish, shouldn’t be a difficult task.
-Nevertheless, on some occasions, the two might show aggressive behavior towards each other.
+Nevertheless, on some occasions, the two might show aggressive behavior toward each other.
 Sometimes they’ll even act so towards their own kind.
 Later on, I’ll show you what you should do in such scenarios.

 Will Angelfish And Mollies Get Along?

 Mollies get along with almost everyone.
 People have compared them to chameleons because they can adapt to so many varying tank conditions.
 For this reason, you shouldn’t have a problem keeping mollies and angelfish in the same tank.
 Mollies can also survive in the same circumstances that allow angelfish to thrive.

 They come in so many colors and patterns, which explains why they are some of the most common fish kept by fish owners.
 As far as their ability to live harmoniously with angelfish is concerned, you should know that mollies are quite calm.

 This is why you find them in tanks that also feature so many different species.
 Mollies can live on friendly terms with most captive species.
 They thrive in environments with equally peaceful fish.
 For the most part, they have no interest in courting conflict.